 Fixed Dressmakers Dummy

-Fixed dummies are great if you are looking for a cheap solution, have fairly standard body measurements or for those with a small sewing business looking to photograph your products.
+A fixed dressmaker’s dummy is great if you are looking for a cheap solution, have fairly standard body measurements or for those with a small sewing business looking to photograph your products.
 Check the measurements carefully before you buy as many have unrealistic proportions such as really small waist measurements.
+There is also limited shaping in the bust area and these do not come with arm options.

 Adjustable Dressmakers Dummy